ibm-cloud-docs/satellite/ts-cluster-ocdebug.md

 ```
 {: screen}

-There is a faulty node that is causing DNS issues to the cluster.
+A faulty node is causing DNS issues in the cluster.
 {: tsCauses}

 To resolve this issue, determine which node is causing the error.
 Then, stop that node and try running `oc debug node`.
 See [Debugging clusters](/docs/satellite?topic=satellite-ts-clusters-debug).